How does this company make money?

 What does this company depend on?

-The stores depend on long-term commercial real estate leases for warehouse-format locations, lumber supply from North American sawmills, appliance inventory from manufacturers including Whirlpool and GE, trucking capacity for store deliveries, and point-of-sale and inventory management systems running across all locations.
+The company cannot operate without long-term commercial real estate leases for its warehouse-format stores, lumber supplied by North American sawmills, appliances from manufacturers like Whirlpool and GE, trucking capacity to move goods to each store location, and the point-of-sale and inventory management systems that track stock across every location.

 Who depends on this company?